-I’m always on the lookout for more things to do with my DNA results from AncestryDNA or 23andme—especially if they’re free or low cost.
+I’m always on the lookout for more things to do with my raw DNA data from AncestryDNA or 23andme—especially if they’re free or low-cost.
 When I find said things, I also like to share them here, and well, I found a thing.
-GenomeLink is a DNA service that analyses your rawDNA to offer insight into lifestyle, nutrition, cognition, and personality genetic traits you may possess.
-This is done by checking your rawDNA against a list of single-nucleotide polymorphisms (SNP) that have been linked by research to certain traits.
+GenomeLink is a DNA service that analyses your DNA to offer insight into lifestyle, nutrition, cognition, and personality genetic traits you may possess.
+This is done by checking your raw DNA against a list of single-nucleotide polymorphisms (SNP) that have been linked by medical research to certain traits.

 I’ll note, I actually wouldn’t have needed the upgrade anyway.
 Most of the traits offered (now and in the past) I have already seen either in 23andme’s health reports or Promethease’s data, and I’m sad to say still I question the accuracy of the reports provided.
 I am aware that having a genetic tendency for something doesn’t guarantee that it will present itself.
 I’ve had plenty of other genetic insights tell me things like I should be lactose intolerant, and I should have the long luxurious locks I’ve always wished I did have.
 The reason I question the accuracy of this service is that I have comparison data.

-Ignoring the horrible grammar in this screen shot (or not?), Inconclusive?
+Ignoring the horrible grammar in this screenshot (or not?), Inconclusive?
 They couldn’t tell me what color eyes I probably should have, but they could tell me there’s an equal chance of brown, not brown, or intermediate (huh?).
 Now, let’s compare that to 23andme and Promethease….

 Promethease gave me too much data to screenshot it all for you, so you get just a small section, but to summarize, there were 14 markers associated with a higher chance of blue, green, or grey eyes, several giving a 99 percent chance, and not a single flag for brown.
 Basic genetics makes that a logical finding being my parents, my grandparents, and their parents, all had blue or green eyes.

-My overall impression of Genomelink was it is, in fact, a little beta, and the site really seems to aggressively push the up-sale.
-With some work on accuracy and site design, it’s a cool concept.
+I had hopes for this site on the initial review, thinking that with some work on accuracy and site design, it could be neat.
 If you tested at AncestryDNA it would give you access to the genetic tidbits you missed out on by not testing at 23andme without the data-overload of Promethease.
-The new traits in your inbox is also very calendar-of-the-day trivia-cool.
-I would definitely dig that it if I could trust the info I was being given.
+The new traits in your inbox had a very calendar-of-the-day trivia-cool vibe.
+I would have definitely dug that it if I could trust the info I was being given.